 Admissions officers are pretty powerful people, but — for better or worse — they can't read minds.
 So if all they have in front of them is a transcript, with no further explanation of what's behind certain grade trends, you leave that backstory to their imaginations.
 Not all backstories are worth sharing.
 Hypothetically, if your grades had been so-so because you were spending too much time drinking at the pub, you'd be better off not trying to justify or spin your grades.
 As I like to say about a lot of addendum ideas that applicants have, it's best to let that sleeping dog lie.

 But if you were working beyond full-time, as you say, that's important backstory for them to have.
-There are sections in the application form that ask you to list your work history along with dates and time commitments.
+There are sections in some (but not all) law schools’ application forms that ask you to list your work history along with dates and time commitments.
 However, you'd also be relying on weary-eyed admissions officers to be able to connect the dots and piece all that together in a quick read-through, and that might be expecting too much.
 So in addition to listing that required information in the application form, you could write a short addendum explaining the commitments you had outside of school during that time period.
 Or, even better, you can add a bullet in your resume, in the University of London section, where you say that you were working full-time while taking classes.
 The latter is my preference, but either of those solutions would get the point across.